 - Does a parent have to accompany a Webelos?

 In special circumstances, a Cub Scout whose parent or legal guardian is not able to attend an overnight camping trip may participate under the supervision of another registered adult member of the BSA who is a parent of a Cub Scout who is also attending.
 The unit leader and a parent or legal guardian must agree to the arrangement, and all Youth Protection policies apply.
 At no time may another adult accept responsibility for more than one additional “nonfamily member” youth.

 Overnight activities involving more than one pack must be approved by the council.
 Council-organized family camps must be conducted in accordance with established standards as given in National Standards for Council-Organized Family Camping, No. 13-408.

-However, you may not sleep in a tent with any boy other than your own.
+However, an adult may not sleep in a tent with any youth other than their own child.
 No leader should be asked to supervise more than their own Scout plus one.

 - Do Webelos need to be invited to attend by a troop?

 No, all 4th and 5th grade Webelos and a parent/guardian are welcome, no invitation needed.

 - Will Webelos Woods be canceled because of rain?

 - We do not cancel an event because of rain.
 Expect the event to be held unless there are dangerous conditions predicted.
 You should be ready to camp (with your equipment) regardless of weather reports and be prepared for all weather conditions.
 All registered leaders will receive an email if the event is canceled.

 - Do I need to bring my own tent?

 - Yes, all campsites are primitive with water only.
 Troops are a good source for tents if you need one to use for this weekend.